-1. Swap your winter tires for summer ones.
+1. Swap your winter tires for seasonal ones.

 When temperatures consistently stay above 7 degrees Celsius, it’s time to swap your winter tires for summer ones.
 Those hot summer roads can cause the soft rubber tread on winter tires to change shape, creating more resistance and less grip.
 Accelerating, cornering and braking can all be compromised as a result.

 Need summer tires?
-Pirelli Tires1 are a great option and CAA Members enjoy rewards when purchasing them.
+Pirelli Tires2 are a great option and CAA Members enjoy rewards when purchasing them.